cloudprober/cloudprober/docs/content/docs/surfacers/overview.md

       ..
    }
    ```

+   _NOTE: This option is now enabled by default for all surfacers, except for
+   FILE and PUBSUB surfacers._

 2. **export_as_gauge**: Export gauge metrics instead of cumulative.
 Cloudprober
    exports cumulative metrics (sum of values so far) by default, but you can